-- 1. Protect ESHAs against disruption of habitat values, and only allow uses within those areas that are dependent on those resources or otherwise provided in C-BIO-14 (Wetlands), C-BIO-15 (Diking, Filling, Draining and Dredging) or C-BIO-24 (Coastal Streams and Riparian Vegetation).
-Disruption of habitat values occurs when the physical habitat is significantly altered or when species diversity or the abundance or viability of species populations is reduced.
+- 1. Protect ESHAs against disruption of habitat values, and only allow uses within those areas that are dependent on those resources or otherwise specifically provided in C-BIO-14 (Wetlands), C-BIO-15 (Diking, Filling, Draining and Dredging) or C-BIO-24 (Coastal Streams and Riparian Vegetation).
+Disruption of habitat values occurs includes when the physical habitat is significantly altered or when species diversity or the abundance or viability of species populations is reduced.
 The type of proposed development, the particulars of its design, and its location in relation to the habitat area, will affect the determination of disruption. - 2.
-Accessways and trails are resource dependent uses that shall be sited and designed to protect ESHAs against significant disruption of habitat values in accordance with Policy C-BIO-2.1.
-Where it is not feasible to avoid ESHA, the design and development of accessways and trails shall minimize intrusions to the smallest feasible area or least impacting routes.
-As necessary to protect ESHAs, trails shall incorporate measures to control the timing, intensity or location of access (e.g., seasonal closures, placement of boardwalks, limited fencing, etc.). - 3.
-Avoid fence types, roads, and structures that significantly inhibit wildlife movement, especially access to water. - 4.
+Accessways and trails that are fundamentally associated with the interpretation of the resource are resource dependent uses that shall be sited and designed to protect ESHAs against significant disruption of habitat values in accordance with Policy C-BIO-2.1.
+Where it is not feasible to avoid ESHA, the design and development of accessways and trails shall minimize intrusions to the smallest feasible area and-or least impacting routes.
+As necessary to protect ESHAs, trails shall incorporate measures to control the timing, intensity or location of access (e.g., seasonal closures, placement of boardwalks, limited fencing, etc.). - Avoid fence types, roads, and structures that significantly inhibit wildlife movement, especially access to water. - 4.
 Development proposals within or adjacent to ESHA will be reviewed subject to a biological site assessment prepared by a qualified biologist hired by the County and paid for by the applicant.
-The purpose of the biological site assessment is to confirm the extent of the ESHA, document any site constraints and the presence of other sensitive biological resources, recommend buffers, development timing, mitigation measures or precise required setbacks, provide a site restoration program where necessary, and provide other information, analysis and modifications appropriate to protect the resource.
+The purpose of the biological site assessment is to confirm the extent of the ESHA, document any site constraints and the presence of other sensitive biological resources, recommend buffers, development timing, mitigation measures including or precise required setbacks, provide a site restoration program where necessary, and provide other information, analysis and modifications appropriate to protect the resource.

 [BOS app.
 10/2/2012, 11/13/2013, 1/15/2013, 2/26/2013] (PC app.
+12/1/11, 6/28/10)

-12/1/11, 6/28/10) [Adapted from the concept of Unit II Natural Resources Policy 5.b, p.
+[Adapted from the concent of Unit II Natural Resources Policy 5 h. p.
 74]